Nick Maton Player Props: Tigers vs. Guardians

 - Maton is batting .316 with three homers during his last games and is riding a five-game hitting streak.

-- Maton has had a base hit in seven of 13 games this season, and multiple hits once.
+- Maton has picked up a hit in seven games this season (53.8%), including one multi-hit game.

-- Maton has driven in a run in five games this season (38.5%), including two games with multiple runs batted in.
+- In five games this season (38.5%), Maton has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five of 13 games so far this season.
+- He has scored in five games this year (38.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.